 For the new battery pack, we need to solder a positive and negative side to each other.
 Trim the taps a little so they can overlap each other when the batteries are taped together.
 Then apply some tin to each tap where they make contact.
 Place the 2 together and apply some heat to it to solder the two taps.

-Next we need to reconnect the PCM wire, just simply solder the white and black where to the negative side of the batteries.
+Next, we need to reconnect the PCM wire, just simply solder the white and black where to the negative side of the batteries.
 When done you will have a similar result as below.
-As last we need to adjust the taps for the main wires from the Lumea.
-I have chosen to cut them to the right size so I could reconnect the original connectors, but I have to say, they sit a bit loose, so you might want to solder them also.
+As of last we need to adjust the taps for the main wires from the Lumea.
+I have chosen to cut them to the right size so I could reconnect the original connectors, but I have to say, they sit a bit lose, so you might want to solder them also.